api-platform/docs/laravel/index.md

 * [Laravel Passport](https://laravel.com/docs/passport), a full OAuth 2 server
 * [Laravel Socialite](https://laravel.com/docs/socialite), OAuth providers including Facebook, X, LinkedIn, Google, GitHub, GitLab, Bitbucket, and Slack

-Follow the official instructions of the tool(s) you want to use.
+Follow the official instructions for the tool(s) you want to use.

-### Swagger UI and Authentication
+### Login With Swagger UI

-In the Swagger UI, you can authenticate your requests using the `Authorize` button in the top right corner.
+In Swagger UI, you can authenticate your requests using the `Authorize` button in the top right corner.
-In order to use it, you need to configure it in the `config/api-platform.php` file.
+To use it, you need to add some configuration in the `config/api-platform.php` file.

-Here is an example of how to configure API Key authentication:
+Here is an example of how to configure API key authentication:

 ```php
 // config/api-platform.php